Afoxcute/bimboh/frontend/INTEGRATION_COMPLETE_SUMMARY.md

 **The integration is complete and ready for production use!**

-Your Iris memecoin hunting platform now has:
+Your Bimboh memecoin hunting platform now has:
 - **Full Frontend-Backend Integration** ✅
 - **Real-Time Pattern Recognition** ✅
 - **AI-Powered Decision Making** ✅